awni/awni.github.io/ctc-draft.md

 - Baidu Research has open-sourced [warp-ctc].
 The package is written in C++ and CUDA.
 The CTC loss function runs on either the CPU or the GPU.
 Bindings are available for Torch, TensorFlow and [PyTorch].
-- TensorFlow has built in [CTC loss] and [CTC beam search] funtions.
+- TensorFlow has built in [CTC loss] and [CTC beam search] functions.
 The TensorFlow version doesn't support the GPU yet.

 **Numerical Stability:** Computing the CTC loss naively is numerically